 First, make sure to get the banana bread, it is always warm with a slight grill and oh so good.
-Baked goods come with many of the plates, but if yours doesn’t come with it I would really recommend a slice on the side.
+Baked goods come with many of the plates, but if yours doesn’t come with it, I would recommend a slice on the side.

-Mike’s Mess – A whole bunch of stuff mixed together like an omelet.
+Mike’s Mess – This dish has a whole bunch of stuff mixed like an omelet.
 Be sure to get a side of the pico salsa they have as it’s super fresh and adds a lot of flavor to the dish.
-I liked the polenta and eggs better but this is a good hearty dish especially if you plan to spend the day exploring the park.
+I liked the polenta and eggs better, but this is an excellent hearty dish, especially if you plan to spend the day exploring the park.

-I have had many other things over the years here but I don’t have photos of them.
-Overall, you can’t go wrong with what you pick at Crossroads Cafe as there is just so many good options and everything I have had is fantastic.
+I have had many other things over the years here, but I don’t have photos of them.
+Overall, you can’t go wrong with what you pick at Crossroads Cafe as there are just so many good options, and everything I have had is fantastic.
 Add this stop to your next Joshua Tree trip and let me know what you like best in the comments.